Breadcrumb

 Cholesterol and triglyceride testing is done:

-- To check your response to medicines used to treat lipid disorders.
+- To check your response to medicine.

 How To Prepare